 Step 5: Verify All Components

 Remember that the pump pressure rating is only as strong as the weakest component in your system.
-Verify that flanges, connections, piping, and valves all meet the required pressure class.
+Verify that:

 Consequences of Incorrect Pressure Ratings

-Selecting a pump with insufficient pressure rating or over-rating your equipment can have serious consequences:
+Selecting a pump with insufficient or inappropriate pressure rating can have serious consequences for safety and operations:

 Undersized Pressure Ratings